tlkamp/fend-project7-neighborhood/README.md

 # Neighborhood Map
 A map of my stops during my recent vacation to [Iceland](https://www.inspiredbyiceland.com/).
+All photographs used were taken by me and hosted on [Unsplash](https://unsplash.com/tlkamp).

 This app is bootstrapped with [`create-react-app`](https://www.npmjs.com/package/create-react-app).